backcopy/Nimis/readme.md

 `COMPLETE`

-Once your files have been hashed, compressed and hashed again, Nimis will then compress the provided folders into one main zip file, providing encryption in the process.
+Once your files have been hashed, compressed and hashed again, Nimis will then compress the the GZIP files into one main zip file, providing encryption in the process.
 The `COMPLETE` object also contains the `hash` which is the hash of the final zip file, the `fileName` object property, which contains the file name of the zip and the `key` object which contains the password to the zip file.

 These are both currently stored in the /backups/ directory.